-If you want to add some creaminess to the texture of the soup, you can keep it vegan by using coconut milk or cashew milk, and add potato for thickening.
+To add some creaminess to the soup's texture, keep it vegan by using coconut or cashew milk and adding potato for thickening.

 Other Comforting Instant Pot Soups to Enjoy

-- Cauliflower Soup - This creamy cauliflower soup is vegan and so delicious when served with toasty bread on the side.
+- Cauliflower Soup - This creamy cauliflower soup is vegan and delicious when served with toasty bread.

 - Mushroom & Wild Rice Soup - a hearty vegetarian soup packed with flavor to warm you up on a cold day.